 In pursuit of Master of Fine Art degrees, the couple decided to leave their beloved Montana in 2005.
 They re-envisioned their glass studio and created a trailer-mounted portable shop.
 With their tools, dogs and one year old son packed up, they set out for Southern Illinois.
 For professional opportunities, the glassy family has lived in Carbondale, Illinois; Bowling Green, Ohio; Detroit, Michigan; and Norfolk, Virginia.

-Some of our bodies of work include, “Animalia Fantastica,” “Sentient & Sapient,” and “Architecture of the Mind.”
+Some of our series include, “Animalia Fantastica,” “Sentient & Sapient,” and “Architecture of the Mind.”
 “Animalia Fantastica” is a series of blown/sculpted anthropomorphic glass figures.
 Since the advent of human expression, animalia has been a driving source of inspiration.
 In fact, the oldest cave paintings depict animals and the hunt.
 This narrative continues in “Animalia Fantastica” touching on nourishment and sustainability.
 “Sentient & Sapient” is a series of blown glass heads with mixed media that delves into our subject’s psyche.
 These pieces physically and metaphorically open up to reveal the interior workings of the mind.
 In “Architecture of the Mind,” heads are turned into buildings and the occupants and history of these buildings tell the story of the subject.
 Looking through the windows the dynamics of life are ever present.

 With performance and installation, we are able to broaden our ideas, creating a larger picture.
-Ideas of collective conscious, perception, and an advancing technological civilization are prevalent in this work.
+Ideas of collective conscious, life cycles, perception, and an advancing technological civilization are prevalent in this work.
 In the “Journey,” a performance, using a video projected and reflected in a pool of water, we tell a story that begins in a modern, active city in the rain and takes viewers backward through time to the beginning of all life on earth.
 We use hot glass in this piece to represent the primordial ooze where life first emerged.